geostyler/geostyler-cookbook/_pages/geometry_type/Mark.md

 `Mark` supports various symbol lists right out of the box such as `circle`,`square`,`triangle`,`star`,`cross`,`x` , it also provides shapes such as `backslash` , `carrow`, `dot`, `horline`, `oarrow`, `plus`, `slash`, `times`, `vertline`.

-Once you select these, you can check preview to see how it looks
+Once you select these, you can check the preview to see how it looks

 ![Mark cross]( ../../images/mark_cross.png "Mark cross")